medialab/edx_helpers/edx_builder/README.md

 ##Help & Examples
-If you feel lost about folder structure and the custom mardown syntax we use here, visit the **tests/test_course** section of this repository to see an complete **Example**.
+If you feel lost about folder structure and the custom mardown syntax we use here, visit the **tests/test_course** section of this repository to see a complete example.

 ##Dependencies

     colifrapy
     lxml
     Markdown
     pyyaml
     python-scribd